For 25 years, even before Japanese food became trendy, You Japanese Restaurant has been operating on the Gold Coast.

 “Come on,” whispers the Main Squeeze.
 “Get on with it!
 I could eat a horse!”
 Not literally, of course, but I’m still dwelling on the drinks menu, which fills the first few pages!
 There’s a good selection of sake, plum wine and shochu (which I’m a bit partial to), and he’s spied the Hokkaido on tap.
 All’s good!

-To be honest, there are some dishes which are far beyond our reach: Grilled kingfish head, Chicken giblets, Jellyfish with vinegar, Ox tongue and Grilled Cartilage!
+To be honest, there are some dishes which are a little beyond our reach: Grilled kingfish head, Chicken giblets, Jellyfish with vinegar, Ox tongue and Grilled Cartilage!
 No thanks!
 Authentic dishes such as these are displayed on the daily specials board, along with more accessible dishes for Westerners: Wagyu teppu-yaki beef, Nasu-don eggplant with miso paste, Agedashi tofu and many other izakaya bar heroes – plenty to choose from.

 From our visits to You, we’ve established favourite dishes, light and fresh, such as the Assorted sashimi.
 Served on a leaf of Aspidistra over ice, it contains slices of kingfish, squid, salmon and tuna, with the surprising addition of a shiso leaf grown in the chef’s own garden!
+Flying in fresh fish from Sydney and Melbourne daily and even picking it up from the GC Airport themselves, you can be sure that their sashimi is the freshest you can buy.
 Delightful!
-The tempura had a light and crisp batter covering large prawns and crunchy vegetables.
-We haven’t even got around to trying the Soba or the Duck Breast…

 - For two weeks at the beginning of December each year, You celebrates its birthday with discounts to customers.

-- BYO wine $6 per bottle
+- BYO wine $10 per bottle

 10/9 Beach Rd, Surfers Paradise Ph: 07 5526 7266